 Need to align priorities and knock down silos?
 Your key is goal-setting and OKRs.
 An effective goals program provides the foundation you need for successful continuous performance management.
 And, a high-performing culture.

 - Use goals to create alignment.
 Whether you’re a SMART goals shop or OKR converts (or a combination of the two!), goals create alignment across teams and locations.
 When everyone is working towards the same goals, you’ll have more impactful outcomes.

 - Incentivize the right behaviors.
 Goals improve focus on what’s most important for your business.
 And, then encourage the behaviors to best help you get there.
 These high-value behaviors increase performance and create opportunity for meaningful feedback and employee growth.

-- Demonstrate meaningful impact.
+- Show employees their impact.
 So now that your employees are aligned with the rest of the business?
 They gain visibility into how their work impacts the success of your team and the company — a key employee motivator.

 Learn how to use conversations, feedback, and goals together: